Ukraine war at 2-week mark: Russians slowed but not stopped

 With no sign of Russian President Vladimir Putin backing away, the war appears likely to drag on.
 CIA Director William Burns told a congressional panel Tuesday that Putin is frustrated and likely to “double down” in Ukraine.
 He said that could mean “an ugly next few weeks” as the fighting intensifies.

 Whether and how the conflict might expand is a major concern in the West, not least because Putin has said he will not tolerate unlimited U.S. or NATO arms supplies to Ukraine.
 NATO in turn has warned against the Russian conflict spilling over Ukraine’s border into a NATO country like Poland or Romania.
 Poland on Tuesday offered to transfer MiG-29 fighter jets to U.S. control at an air base in Germany, presumably leaving to Washington the question of whether and how to get the planes to Ukraine.
-The Pentagon quickly shot down the idea, calling it untenable in light of Ukraine’s contested airspace.
+The Pentagon quickly shot down the idea, calling it untenable in light of Ukraine’s contested airspace, and on Wednesday the Pentagon said it had moved two U.S. Army Patriot air defense units from Germany to Poland to bolster defenses against potential Russian threats to a NATO ally.

 Some worry that a frustrated Putin could escalate the conflict in dangerous ways.
 A few days into the war, he invoked the prospect of nuclear war by announcing he had put his nuclear forces on heightened alert, although U.S. officials detected no threatening changes in Russia’s nuclear posture.